umerx-github/kafkajs-client/README.md

 # kafkajs-client

-## Updating Package Version
+## Updating This Package

-1. To change the version number in `package.json`, on the command line, in the package root directory, run the following command, replacing `<update_type>` with one of the semantic versioning release types (patch, major, or minor):
+1. Commit changes to git.

-`npm version <update_type>`
+2. In the project root directory, run `npm version <update_type>` to update the version number in `package.json`.
+Replace `<update_type>` with one of the semantic versioning release types (patch, minor, or major).

-2. Commit and push.
+3. Push to GitHub.
 Jenkins is configured to build and publish the package to npm on every push to the `main` branch.

-3. Check your package page (`https://www.npmjs.com/package/@umerx/kafkajs-client`) to check that the package version has been updated.
+4. Check your package page (`https://www.npmjs.com/package/@umerx/kafkajs-client`) to check that the package version has been updated.